ubesluttsom/graduate-case-2025/README.md

-# Template repo for Graduate case 2023
+# Graduate case 2024

-This repository is created as a basis for the Graduate case 2023.
-The repository is intended to be forked.
+This repository is for the graduate case in 2024.

 ## Quick start

-Clone the repository with `git clone git@github.com:Itera/graduate-case-base.git`.
+Clone the repository with `git clone git@github.com:Itera/graduate-case-2024.git`.

 ### Web